Login

 Ecommerce businesses often need short term cash to capitalize on competitive opportunities.
 The problem is that online sellers have difficulty working with traditional lenders.

 Traditional lending providers have not caught up with the ecommerce business model.
 The brick and mortar businesses they lend to are fundamentally different from ecommerce businesses.
-Consquently, traditional lenders impose limitations such as higher rates and lower loan amounts on ecommerce businesses–that’s if they decide to lend at all.
+Consquently, traditional lenders impose limitations such as higher rates and lower bank loan amounts on ecommerce businesses–that’s if they decide to lend at all.

 • Traditional underwriting is mismatched